At the Branch Libraries

 - Rare Books and Manuscripts (3rd Floor) – More than 600,000 printed items and 1 million manuscripts of historical and research interest.

-- Social Sciences (2nd Floor in Bates Hall) – Anthroplogy, business and economics, coins, and medals, criminology, education, family studies, history, political science, social history, sociology, transportation, and women's studies; genealogy and local history resources; Funding Information Network resources for those researching foundations, grants, and grant writing.
+- Research Services – Anthroplogy, business and economics, coins, and medals, criminology, education, family studies, history, political science, social history, sociology, transportation, and women's studies; genealogy and local history resources; Funding Information Network resources for those researching foundations, grants, and grant writing.

 Map of Johnson and McKim buildings of the Central Library at Copley Square.